-As we get closer to the end of the financial year, I'm sure many readers will be looking into what technology investments to make for the coming year - or they may want to take advantage of some handy tax deductions before time runs out (more on this below).
+As we begin a new year, I'm sure many readers will be looking into what technology investments to make for the coming year - or they may want to take advantage of some handy tax deductions before time runs out (more on this below).

 ERPs come in many shapes and sizes, and it can often be difficult to understand which one to choose and which features to take a closer look at.
 I've worked with small businesses for over two decades and have become very familiar with what technology works and doesn't.